 Team collaboration is a critical component of any successful agile research sprint.
 Remember, wicked problems are complex.
 Having a cross-functional group on your sprint team will help you diverge and converge on ideas as you learn—and help you arrive at a better solution faster.

 By collecting context-driven consumer feedback—and continuing to test and iterate over time—agile researchers can know with certainty that they are rolling out the best solutions.

 Tillamook’s wicked problem was figuring out how to unlock growth in a crowded category.

 The company wanted to learn how to get more customers interested in one of its shredded cheese products.
 Tillamook summed up its challenge thusly: “elevating a bag of sticky goo.”

-After doing its due diligence, Tillamook ultimately decided to use Digsite Sprints to understand consumer reactions to their shredded cheese product in order to optimize their offerings.
+After doing its due diligence, Tillamook ultimately decided to use Digsite to understand consumer reactions to their shredded cheese product in order to optimize their offerings.

 In response to the research findings from their Digsite Sprint, Tillamook changed their packaging to reflect consumer needs.
 They also changed from finer cheese shreds to thick cut shreds.
 They even adjusted their marketing communication to play back the experience consumers had using the product.

 The results speak for themselves.
 Tillamook saw an 86% increase in sales of its shredded cheese product.
 Distribution went up 47% and Tillamook doubled its market share from 0.6% to 1.2%.

 Suffice it to say that building agile research capabilities went a long way for the cheesemaker.